Amplus2/Adscript/README.md

 A high-performance, [s-expressions](https://en.wikipedia.org/wiki/S-expression)
 based programming language that is natively compiled.

-Note: At least llvm version 12 is recommended for building adscipt.
+Note: At least llvm version 12 is recommended for building Adscript.

 We have [a rough spec](SPEC.md).